Paragon Restaurant Review

 Rasam: Then there is rasam, which is a tamarind and tomato based soup-like dish that is both tangy and mildly spicy at the same time.
 It may be mixed with rice like you would with a gravy, or had on its own as a soup or similar beverage.

-You will also find the following side dishes which are usually taken in small quantity along with rice
+find the following side dishes which are usually taken in small quantity along with rice:

 [NOTE: Sorry for the sloppy descriptions for some of the items below; I am working on better ones which should be coming soon.
 It is difficult to describe some of these dishes as I have never made them myself and there are many ingredients and techniques that cannot be translated easily in just a few words!
 Eventually, we will also add images of each side dish below the next time we go there.]